-It happens and a person can’t breathe at that time.
+When it happens a person can’t breathe at that time.
 Snoring and breathing are interrupted.
 It can last from a few seconds to even several minutes until the person starts to gasp for the air and then snoring again.
 Snoring can be dangerous but sleep apnea is even worse.

-We decide to write an informational article about this topic that can save you from possible danger.
+I decided to write an informational article about this topic that can save you from possible danger.
 Sleep apnea occurs in 4% of men population and 2% of women population.
-It is vital that you know the cause, characteristics and treatment for it because you can save yourself or other people you know.
+It is vital that you know the cause, characteristics, and treatment for it because you can save yourself or other people you know.

-So let’s see what sleep apnea really is and how you can treat it.
+So, let’s see what it really is and how you can treat it.

-The patient with sleep apnea also has an inflamed or swollen mucous membrane of the nasal corridors and the pharynx.
-It can compress the respiratory tract, as well as enlarged tines or almonds.
+The patient with this sleep disorder also has an inflamed or swollen mucous membrane of the nasal corridors and the pharynx.
+It can compress the respiratory tract, as well as enlarged tines or tonsils.

-If respiratory blockage lasts more than ten seconds, and if this occurs more than thirty times in seven hours, doctors talk about the obstructive sleep apnea (OSA).
-Doctors detected up to 600 respiratory blockages per night, which can last for two to three minutes in severe cases.
+If respiratory blockage lasts more than 10 seconds, and if this occurs more than 30x in 7 hours, doctors talk about obstructive sleep apnea (OSA).
+Doctors detected up to 600 respiratory blockages per night, which can last for 2-3 minutes in severe cases.

 A lack of oxygen supply triggers a kind of alarm in the brain that prevents suffocating.
-The blood pressure and heartbeat increases, and the adrenaline flow through a person’s body and the person wake up from the deep sleep.
+The blood pressure and heartbeat increase, and the adrenaline flow through a person’s body and the person wakes up from the deep sleep.
 As a person is almost awake, the muscles in the nasal-pharynx cavity open and breathing is possible again.